MrBenC88/MrBenC88/README.md

 This upcoming Fall, I will be interning with [**Checkfront**](https://www.checkfront.com/) as a software developer. <br/>

 In the past, I have built numerous Java and Python based games, as well as tools that enhance student experiences.
-A particularly interesting one is:<br/>
+A particularly interesting project developed with React is:<br/>

 [**UBC Course Explorer**](https://ubcexplorer.io/) - A modern course search tool that enables all students to browse UBC course prerequisites and dependencies.<br/>
 [**BCS Degree Navigator and Dashboard**](https://ubcexplorer.io/bcs) - A modern dashboard with increased functionality related to course search features such as a worklist builder, degree progress tracker, and overview for users to quickly see their progress stats.<br/>